kirilltm04/ATM_Project/README.md

 ## Testing

-Both unit and integration testing are integrated to ensure the functionality of all core features.
-Run the unit tests provided in `test.c` to verify that each ATM function behaves as expected.
+Unit testing is integrated to ensure the functionality of all core features.
+Run the unit tests provided in `unittest.c` to verify that each ATM function behaves as expected.

 ## License